sheldonucr/ee260_lab/lab4/README.md

 synthesized verilog design what we made `Fa_4bit_synthesized.v` and click okay, then layout window will open below.

-Now we can see the startd cell
+Now we can see the standard cells as layout

 File->Import Design, choose SDC and import Fa_4bit_const.sdc you